 Note: There is no limit to the number of shortnames an account can register.

 Never use your live Disqus shortname on inaccessible pages

-Everything that's created on Disqus is publicly accessible, and can show up in widgets, API feeds and discovery once created.
+Everything that's created on Disqus is publicly accessible, and can show up in widgets, API feeds and Recommendations once created.
 To ensure that only the right data gets aggregated to these channels, make sure you're never referencing the same shortname on the live site.
 This includes:

 - Previews or drafts of articles before they are published

 - On private or sensitive sections of a website

 When importing data for testing purposes, it's best to try this on one of your test shortnames first.
 This allows you to correct any errors that you might see with the data integrity by simply creating a new shortname, and won't conflict with any of your live data.